Cloud ERP: Solution, or Product?

 Conflating advantage as outcome

 Then, there is the issue of lifecycle economics.
 Costs can increase dramatically, beyond even the most conservative projections.
-Apart from subscription costs, which only tend to increase over time, universities face significant configuration, integration, and training demands across a diverse user base, each of which warrant their own costs.
+Apart from subscription costs, which only tend to increase over time, organizations face significant configuration, integration, and training demands across a diverse user base, each of which warrant their own costs.
 The result can be a system that is equally complex, and yet more rigid and delivered at a higher total cost.

 In this case, cloud ERP introduces a different architecture, not a better outcome.
-Until it aligns with how the institution actually operates, resolves specific pain points, and does so more efficiently, it remains a product, not a solution.
+Until it aligns with how the organization actually operates, resolves specific pain points, and does so more efficiently, it remains a product, not a solution.

 Compatibility precedes capability